pimutils/vdirsyncer/docs/contributing.rst

 Then you can run::

-    make test   # The normal testsuite
+    pytest      # The normal testsuite
     make style  # Stylechecker
     make docs   # Build the HTML docs, output is at docs/_build/html/